AdrianaStoi/Taste-of-Romania/README.md

     **EPIC: Store viewing and navigation**

-29. As a shopper I want to be able to easily identify discounted products on the site so that I can take advantage of existing discounts.
+28. As a shopper I want to be able to easily identify discounted products on the site so that I can take advantage of existing discounts.

     **EPIC : Ordering and Checkout**

-30. As a site user I want to be able to receive email notifications when a product is out of stock, so that I can be informed when the product becomes available again.
+29. As a site user I want to be able to receive email notifications when a product is out of stock, so that I can be informed when the product becomes available again.

     **EPIC : Delivery options**

-31. As a shopper I want to be able to choose Express delivery so that I can receive the products earlier than 3 to 5 days.
+30. As a shopper I want to be able to choose Express delivery so that I can receive the products earlier than 3 to 5 days.

   **EPIC: Product Comment and Rating**

-32. As a shopper I want to be able to rate a product and the store’s services so that I can give my feedback on the quality of a product and the services offered by the store.
+31. As a shopper I want to be able to rate a product and the store’s services so that I can give my feedback on the quality of a product and the services offered by the store.

+  **EPIC: User Login/Registration and Profile**

+32. As a registered user, when creating a new inquiry, I want to be able to add the order number to the request from a dropdown menu so that I can easily include it in my request.

 ### Design, colors and typography